 Your immune system, your body’s natural defense system, is down and you are getting sick or already have a full blown cold.
+Is it a good idea to continue working out and running if you think you might be getting sick?

-That 3 mile run that you had planned now seems like an insurmountable task.
-Walking 3 miles may even be too much to take on.
+That three mile run that you had planned now seems like an insurmountable task.
+Walking three miles may even be too much to take on.
 I don’t get sick very often, but I have felt many times a cold coming and have stopped dead in my tracks to try and ward it off.
 I begin examining every morsel entering my mouth, take a step back and examine my routine.

-It was no surprise then that when I researched the impact running has on the immune system – I saw Runner’s World was right on target with covering the same topic.
+It was no surprise then that when I researched the impact running has on the immune system.
+I saw Runner’s World was right on target with covering the same topic.
 The last thing any of us wants is to get sick.
 But what is even worse is getting sick while training for a big race, or on race day.

 “But isn’t running supposed to make you healthy?
 While 30 to 45 minutes of moderate daily exercise does stimulate the immune system, the rigors of running longer distances temporarily weakens it.
 During the strain of a hard run, the body churns out the stress hormone cortisol, which suppresses immune function in large amounts.” – Runner’s World

 The article goes on to suggest several methods to reduce your chances of getting ill including: replacing a long run with a shorter high-intensity workout (which will compromise your immune system less), managing stress in your life, eating right and getting enough sleep.

 *This post was originally published in 2011 and has been updated and republished for accuracy and comprehensiveness.